casbakke/comp-4960-team-2/README.md

 **Backend:**
 1. Download the `serviceAccountKey.json` file from Firebase Console
-2. Place it at: `lostandfound/frontend/src/firebaseClient.js` and `lostandfound/backend/.env`
+2. Place it at: `lostandfound/frontend/src/firebaseClient.js` and `lostandfound/backend/.env`(no quotes in .env file)

 ### iOS
 ```bash